|Acrid tasting (emetica/rosacea, etc.)

-R. hypofragilis n.p. ('fragilis') - dark purple, purple-red or purple-brown, but may fade around the edges to white, with the centre usually still coloured.
+R. hypofragilis ('fragilis') - dark purple, purple-red or purple-brown, but may fade around the edges to white, with the centre usually still coloured.
 Not as fragile as the true R. fragilis.
 With mixed conifers, early fall?
 Sometimes mild.

 Next, the most common related cream to yellow-spored species:

-Finally, the cream to yellow spored species (often darker then the previous group) and not related to this group, but easily confused with it.
+Finally, the yellow spored species (often darker then the previous group) and not related to this group, but easily confused with it.

-R. mordax ('veternosa') - usually pinkish-orange, often with yellow areas.
+R. mordax ('veternosa') - pinkish-orange, often with yellow areas.
 Maybe a slight flush on the stem, but little browning, with somewhat dark yellow spores.
-Oddly, perhaps related to the mild R. vinosa and R. sierrensis.
+With douglas fir and hemlock.
 May be mild tasting or with a pleasant sweet or floral odor.
 R. tenuiceps may be the same thing.

-R. firmula - with only an occasional bit of stem flushing at the base and an occasional fruity or floral odor (and occasionally mild?), it is usually more dark purple with less red than most others in this section, and has fairly dark yellow spores.
+R. firmula - occasional stem flushing (occasionally mild?), it is usually more dark purple with less red than most others in this section, and has fairly dark yellow spores.
+Usually with coastal spruce.

 The rest of the Russulas are in a subgenus sometimes called the "crown" or affectionately, the "garbage" clade.
 Let's go through them.